-Category Number of Seats Persons with lived experience of homelessness (1 seat for each the following experiences): 1.
-Youth or young adult with lived experience of homelessness 2.
-Person with lived experience of homelessness as a single adult 3.
-Person with lived experience of family homelessness 4.
-Survivor of domestic violence 4 Homeless service providers 2 Other funders (foundations, philanthropists, and others supporting homeless response on Long Island) 1 General community stakeholders Note: These seats may not represent homeless service providers.
-To ensure maximum representation, they should prioritize candidates that increase diverse representation both racially and/or subpopulation experience.
+Category Number of Seats Persons with lived experience of homelessness (1 seat for each the following experiences): Youth or young adult with lived experience of homelessness Person with lived experience of homelessness as a single adult Person with lived experience of family homelessness Survivor of domestic violence 4 Homeless service providers 2 Other funders (foundations, philanthropists, and others supporting homeless response on Long Island) 1 General community stakeholders Note: These seats may not represent homeless service providers.
+To ensure maximum representation, they should prioritize candidates that represent communities most impacted by homelessness locally and/or provide perspective not captured by other Governance Board seats/members.
 3